Why is it so hard for me to start tasks?

 The dopamine factor

-ADHD is linked to lower baseline levels of dopamine, the neurotransmitter that drives motivation.
-Your brain needs more stimulation to get going.
+ADHD is linked to lower baseline dopamine, the neurotransmitter behind motivation.
+Your brain needs more stimulation than average before it'll engage.
+That single fact explains a lot of the weirdness.

-• Boring tasks = nearly impossible to start
+• Boring tasks become nearly impossible to start

-It's not that you don't want to do the boring thing.
-Your brain isn't producing the chemistry it needs to get started.
+So it was never that you don't want to do the boring thing.
+Your brain isn't producing the chemistry it needs to get going.

 Strategies that actually help